 German & English

-Double Degree possible at a partner university (Australia)
+Double Degree possible

 Your degree studies in Global Economics and Business Management begin with an induction week, during which you will take part in an excursion and acquire basic learning and working techniques to prepare you for the field of business management.